sitingren/DigitalWallet/README.md

 ## Details of implementation

-The run.sh script implement the fraud detection algorithm with a python file antifraud.py.
+The `run.sh` script implement the fraud detection algorithm with a python file `antifraud.py`.

-The design of antifraud.py file's arguments involves the consideration of scalability.
+The design of `antifraud.py` file's arguments involves the consideration of scalability.
-There are at least 4 arguments for antifraud.py:
+There are at least 4 arguments for `antifraud.py`:

 1. The first argument, `batch_payment.txt`, contains past data that can be used to track users who have previously paid one another.
 These transactions should be used to build the initial state of the entire user network.